 Even the words we say are not our own.
 We pray like Christ, “Abba, Father.”
 Instead of distance there is the intimacy of family.

-And when we have no words?
+What if we have no words?
 We groan, but even in this we are not alone.
-Our groan joins that of creation (and who can doubt that creation groans?).
-Even better, our groans are echoed in God’s own heart, for the Spirit “intercedes for us with groans that words cannot express” Romans 8:26.
-And our pain and uncertainty transformed by God himself into powerful, purposeful prayer.
+Our groan joins that of creation (… and who can doubt that creation groans?).
+Even better, our groans are echoed in God’s own heart, for the Spirit “intercedes for us with groans that words cannot express” (Romans 8:26), and our pain and uncertainty are transformed by God himself into powerful, purposeful prayer.

 FINDING THIS RIVER OF PRAYER